Compress images for Discord — fit the 10MB cap

 Why not just let Discord compress the image automatically?

 Discord does not compress images you upload — it only generates smaller thumbnails for the inline preview.
 The original file is stored and served unchanged.
-If your original is 12MB and over the limit, Discord refuses the upload entirely; it doesn't auto-compress it to fit.
+If your original is 12MB and over the 10MB free limit, Discord refuses the upload entirely; it doesn't auto-compress it to fit.
 Even if it did, letting Discord's server pipeline choose the quality setting would give you no control over the output.
 Compressing yourself means you decide the tradeoff between file size and image quality, and you can verify the result before anyone else sees it.